syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Columns.md

 </tr>
 </table>

-You can refer the sample from here to get to know the codes for defining properties in the Model class and popuplating data for generating different types of column automatically.
+You can refer the sample from here to get to know the codes for defining properties in the Model class and populating data for generating different types of column automatically.

 ### AutoGenerateColumns with different modes